Prosecution Policy

 An Iron County prosecutor will seek or file criminal charges only if the prosecutor reasonably believes that the charges are supported by probable cause, that admissible evidence will be sufficient to support conviction beyond a reasonable doubt, and that the decision to charge is in the interests of justice.

-If a prosecutor has significant doubt about the guilt of the accused or the quality, truthfulness, or sufficiency of the evidence in any criminal case assigned to the prosecutor, the prosecutor should disclose those doubts to supervisory staff.
-The prosecutor’s office should then determine whether it is appropriate to proceed with the case.
+If a prosecutor has significant doubt about the guilt of the accused or the quality or sufficiency of the evidence, the prosecutor should disclose those doubts to supervisory staff.
+The office will then determine whether it is appropriate to proceed.

 The Iron County Attorney’s Office will never file or maintain charges if it believes the defendant is innocent.